Python Turtle - Lesson 4

 • floating point numbers (float)

-• identified by having a decimal point with at least one number after it.
-For example, 1 is and integer, 1.0 is a float
+• for example, 1 is an integer, but 1.0 is a float

 • strings (str)

-• start and end with " or ' (just make sure they are the same the at beginning or end)
+• must start and end with " " or ' '

 • Booleans (bool)